chrishewlings/mdwiki/en/pages/personal/books.md

 - ### _Finnegan's Wake_
 	- "Finnegans Wake is a novel by Irish writer James Joyce.
 It is significant for its experimental style and reputation as one of the most difficult works of fiction in the English language.
 Written in Paris over a period of seventeen years, and published in 1939, two years before the author's death, Finnegans Wake was Joyce's final work.
 The entire book is written in a largely idiosyncratic language, consisting of a mixture of standard English lexical items and neologistic multilingual puns and portmanteau words, which many critics believe were attempts to recreate the experience of sleep and dreams."

+- ## Kabat-Zinn, Jon
+- ### _Wherever You Go, There You Are_
+	- "In his follow-up to Full Catastrophe Living--a book in which he presented basic meditation techniques as a way of reducing stress and healing from illness--here Jon Kabat-Zinn goes much more deeply into the practice of meditation for its own sake."

+- ## Kang, Chol-hwan
+- ### _The Aquariums of Pyongyang: Ten Years in the North Korean Gulag_
+	- "North Korea is today one of the last bastions of hard-line Communism.
+Its leaders have kept a tight grasp on their one-party regime, quashing any nascent opposition movements and sending all suspected dissidents to its brutal concentration camps for "re-education."
+Kang Chol-hwan is the first survivor of one of these camps to escape and tell his story to the world."

 ## Kosinski, Jerry
 - ### _The Painted Bird_
 	- "The Painted Bird is a controversial 1965 novel by Jerzy Kosiński which describes the world as seen by a young boy, 'considered a Gypsy or Jewish stray,' who wanders about small towns scattered around Eastern Europe during World War II."